numpy/numpy/doc/neps/c-masked-array.rst

 is one of the reasons the masked approach has been chosen over special signal values.

+Implementing masks as described in this NEP does not preclude also creating data types with special "NA" values.

 **************************
 The Mask as Seen in Python
 **************************